jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

   FROM alpine

   # Specify directory to put everything inside the container
-  # 'workdir' is like 'mkdir & cd'
+  # 'workdir' is like 'mkdir & cd' within the container
   WORKDIR /usr/app

   # Install dependencies